Anonymsubmission007/PHNet/README.md

 ```

-Synapse: We follow the data split of [TransUNet](https://github.com/Beckschen/TransUNet?tab=readme-ov-file) and use [nnUNet framework](https://github.com/MIC-DKFZ/nnUNet) for training and testing.
+Synapse: We follow the data split of [TransUNet](https://github.com/Beckschen/TransUNet?tab=readme-ov-file) and use [nnUNet framework](https://github.com/MIC-DKFZ/nnUNet) for data preprocessing, training and testing.

-MSD BraTS: We follow [VT-UNet](https://github.com/himashi92/VT-UNet) for training and testing.
+MSD BraTS: We follow [VT-UNet](https://github.com/himashi92/VT-UNet) for data preprocessing, training and testing.

-LiTS17: We follow [MedISeg framework](https://github.com/hust-linyi/MedISeg) for training and testing.
+LiTS17: We follow [MedISeg framework](https://github.com/hust-linyi/MedISeg) for data preprocessing, training and testing.

 <font size=2>Note: We provide the network configuration of all datasets in config.py </font>